kunalgkmit/phase0-project-documentation/docs/index.md

 # Scope and Objectives
 ## Scope
 ExpenseEase provides users with a simple, free, and secure platform to manage daily financial activities.
-It includes secure login, transaction tracking, dashboard summaries, and analytics.
+It includes secure login, transaction tracking, dashboard summaries, and analytics for admin.

 ## Objectives
 - Allow users to record income and expenses.
 - Display real-time balance and recent transactions.
 - Enable CRUD operations on financial entries.
-- Support admin access to view registered users.
+- Support admin access to view registered users count, their names and emails.